BRADFORD COUNTY

 Cold Spring

-Cold Spring station on Barclay Mountain.
+Cold Spring station was on Barclay Mountain.
 The Susquehanna & New York Railroad (S&NY) was a short-line railroad connecting the Lehigh Valley Railroad at Towanda, Pennsylvania with the Pennsylvania Railroad at Marsh Hill allowing freight and passengers to travel between West Williamsport and Towanda by rail rather than using the Susquehanna River.

 Columbia Crossroads